 Upper images are courtesy of the Northwest Room.
-Images to the left are courtesy of the Logan Camporeale Collection.
-The video is courtesy of the Nostalgia Magazine Collection.
+The image to the left is courtesy of Don Popejoy.
+The image above is courtesy of the Nostalgia Magazine Collection.

 Westerners Speakers Team